 - Board packets will no longer be sent by USPS, packets will be sent by email or can be obtained at www.lcmhrsb.oh.gov

 - email@example.com has been created to streamline request regarding the pandemic

 As always, our primary concern is your continued health and well-being.
 For assistance, managing anxiety, or other mental health concerns, support is just a call or text away.
 If you or a loved one are in need of mental health or substance use disorder treatment, please call the Recovery Helpline 24/7 for assistance at 419-255-3125.
 Spanish Speaking individuals may also contact the Adelante Latino Resource Center from 9 a.m.-5 p.m.
 (Monday-Friday) at419-244-8440 for a Behavioral Health Navigator.
 You can also text ‘4hope’ to 741-741 to access the Crisis Text Line and get connected to a crisis counselor.
-In addition to the lines mentioned above, MHRSB has created the Lucas County COVID-19 Emotional Support Line to provide support to Lucas County residents who are experiencing anxiety, loneliness, depression, or other emotional challenges due to the pandemic.
+In addition to the lines mentioned above, MHRSB has created the Lucas County Emotional Support Line to provide support to Lucas County residents who are experiencing anxiety, loneliness, depression, or other emotional challenges.
 The line is staffed by the Wellness Center under the management of Neighborhood Properties Inc. of Toledo.
 Access the Emotional Support Line by calling 419-442-0580.